 The Embedded GPS INS (EGI) sub-page (four sub-pages embedded) is displayed when the EGI LSK is selected from the SYS page.
 This page indicates the operating mode of the embedded GPS INS navigation system.
-This page tells you if navigation data is being supplied by the INS or GPS systems, or the two combined.
-It also tells you the quality of data (Figure of Merit) and it displays EGI test results.
+This page tells you if navigation data is being supplied by the INS or GPS systems,

-EGI INS Status, L3.
+- EGI INS Status, L3.
 Provides status of EGI INS.
 Possible status states can be:

 - N: Not communicating

-- I: Initializing
+- o I: Initializing

-- V: Valid
+- o V: Valid

 - F: Failed

-- T: Test
+- o T: Test

-EGI GPS Status, Center 3.
+- EGI GPS Status, Center 3.
 Provides status of EGI GPS.

 - N: Not communicating

 - I: Initializing

 - V: Valid

 - F: Failed

-- T: Test
+- o T: Test

-EGI Missionization Section (MSN) Status, R3.
+- EGI Missionization Section (MSN) Status, R3.
 Provides status of EGI Missionization.

 - N: Not communicating

 - I: Initializing

-- V: Valid
+- o V: Valid

 - F: Failed

-- T: Test
+- o T: Test

-If status of any of these three items comes back N or F, you can review the SYS/GPS or SYS/INS subpages to check the status of these navigation systems.
+If status of any of these three items comes back N or F, you can review the SYS/GPS or SYS/INS sub-pages to check the status of these navigation systems.

-FLIGHT DRIVER Status, Center 5.
+- FLIGHT DRIVER Status, Center 5.
 Displays status of current flight driver.
-This can be either:

-- BLENDED: Combination of INS and GPS navigation input.

-- INS: Only INS navigation input.

-- GPS: Only GPS navigation input.
+This can be either: - BLENDED: Combination of INS and GPS navigation input. - INS: Only INS navigation input. - GPS: Only GPS navigation input.